chickentuna/NullAntipatterns/markdowns/1_intro.md

 Let's take a look at how to avoid the more common null-based problems 🐛.

-The full source and code of this course [GitHub](https://github.com/chickentuna/NullAntipatterns).
+The full source and code of this course is available on [GitHub](https://github.com/chickentuna/NullAntipatterns).
 Please feel free to come up with proposals to improve it.